DJ-Dingo/pibooth-oled-display/README.rst

 There are 8 folders, and you need 11 png images with the static names "folder and resolution".
 Here is an examble on how you should name your states images if you have an display with resolution 128 x 64.
-You should make images with the same resolution as you display and use static names with resolution as below, and put them in every folder under each states.
+You should make images with the same resolution as you display and use the static names with resolution as below, and put them in every folder under each states. examples : ``processing_128x32.png`` ``processing_128x64.png``

 | `states/capture/ <https://github.com/DJ-Dingo/pibooth-oled-display/tree/master/pibooth_oled_display/oled_display/states/capture>`_  ``capture_128x64.png``
 | `states/choose/ <https://github.com/DJ-Dingo/pibooth-oled-display/tree/master/pibooth_oled_display/oled_display/states/choose>`_ ``choose_128x128.png``